dealingwith/daniel-industries/_posts/2020-08-24-leaders-let-it-go.md

 ---
 layout: post
 title: "Leaders Let it Go"
-excerpt:
+excerpt: "The fancier your title, the more you must avoid causing chaos."
 date: 2020-08-24 14:46:35 -0500
 categories:
+ - elsewhere
+ - software
+ - product
+ - leadership
 ---

-Somehow this all threads together, I just haven't figured out how yet
+Somehow this all threads together...

----

 Today, via the Daily Stoic email that I just recently subscribed to, I learned about _Pyrrhonism_ and _phantasiai:_ _pre-cognitive judgments originating from our previous experiences or our subconscious thinking._